Discover the Balkans’ finest treasures with our comprehensive expert guide!

-The 2019 European Capital of Culture and second-largest city in Bulgaria, Plovdiv, is one of the country’s top tourist destinations and the eastern Balkans.
+The 2019 European Capital of Culture and second-largest city in Bulgaria, Plovdiv, is one of the country’s top tourist destinations in the eastern Balkans.

 Plovdiv has many things to do, primarily thanks to its long history and rich cultural heritage.